Nisha Katona MBE

 Talking about the role of Chancellor during her ‘In Conversation With’ discussion as part of our Roscoe Lecture Series in May 2023, she said: “What matters to me is that the students of the university can see what they can achieve, with the kind of background that I had, with the beginnings that I had.
 I’m really what happens when you repeatedly fail, in many ways.
 I was meant to do medicine; I was meant to pass my A-levels possibly the first or even the second time!

 “What also matters to me is the fact that there are students that look like me, that sound like me, that come from the same background.
 For whom honestly the world is their oyster, they can have the most extraordinary life and I am blessed in that regard.
-And that doesn’t come because of who you know or where you came from in any way, it comes from diligence, passion, and pushing doors that are meant to open for you.
+And that doesn’t come because of whom you know or where you came from in any way, it comes from diligence, passion, and pushing doors that are meant to open for you.
 In a way, that is the most important message.
 It matters kind of not if their parents know me, it matters that I look like many of the students at this university and they can have it all.”

 Nisha’s parents came to the UK in the 1960s to work in Skelmersdale, West Lancashire.
-Her father was one of the only Asian GPs in the area, and her mother also worked as a doctor, it was in some ways groundbreaking but that came with its own challenges.
+Her father was one of the only Asian GPs in the area, and her mother also worked as a doctor, it was in some ways groundbreaking, but that came with its own challenges.
 Growing up in the 1970s, Nisha and her family were subjected to regular racism.
 She describes it as the ‘background noise’ to her upbringing and that food became the buffer between the family and their neighbours, eventually allowing them to be ‘accepted with open arms’.
 The power of food is clearly something that has influenced Nisha’s life, but long before becoming a successful restaurateur, she studied law here just as we gained university status.

-She'd originally started a psychology degree at the University of Liverpool but after a year transferred across to LJMU to follow a career in law.
+She'd originally started a psychology degree at the University of Liverpool, but after a year transferred across to LJMU to follow a career in law.
 This was in part due to the work experience she undertook Judge Marshalling with His Honour Dr David Lynch, which led her to totally fall in love with the profession.

 Reflecting on her time as an LJMU student, Nisha found it extraordinary to call lecturers by their first names and that many of her lecturers were like friends.
 The very same lecturers supported her to take part in mooting competitions – mock legal trials where students put their learning into practice in a simulated court environment.